 The Oldest Veteran

-Gerald Sheperd is very proud of his military service, but also of how well he is still doing for his age.
+Gerald Sheperd describes how he is very proud of his military service and also comments on how well he is still doing for his age.
 He shares that on a previous trip to Korea, he was not only the oldest veteran to attend, but the only one that had also fought in World War II.
 He shares that he is also an active member of the Coast Guard of Australia and a champion lawn bowler at the age of ninety-two.

 Joining the Navy at Age Seventeen

 Gerald Sheperd shares that he joined the Navy at the age of seventeen because that was the only branch that would take him so young.
-He explained that the military had quotas by state so he had to wait thirteen months before joining.
-If he had been from a less populated state, he would have gone in on the day he signed up to join.
+He explains that the military had quotas by state, so he had to wait thirteen months before joining.
+He states that if he had been from a less populated state, he would have gone in on the day he signed up to join.

 [Beginning of recorded material]

 G: My name is Gerald Shepard, but I prefer Gerry Shepard.